florisoft/User.Manuals/FINANCIAL/Open Posts (M20)/M20 - Manual Open Posts Florisoft EN.md

 <img src="media/2021-06-13-19-37-59.png" />

 The Email subject and Email address fields can be filled automaticly per debtor.
 Fill the CC and BCCC field if neccesary.

-We hope you enjoyed reading this manual.
-You now have a basic understanding of debtor management in Florisoft.